Available with Network Analyst license.

 or Alt+Down Arrow

 If the focus is on a combo box, you can use the Up Arrow and Down Arrow keys to loop through the items.
-You can also use the Alt+Up Arrow and Alt+Down Arrow keys to expand or collapse the drop-down portion of the combo box.
+You can also press Alt+Up Arrow and Alt+Down Arrow to expand or collapse the drop-down portion of the combo box.